Bering Strait crossing: 20th century

-In 1904, a syndicate of American railroad magnates proposed (through a French spokesman) a Siberian–Alaskan railroad from Cape Prince of Wales in Alaska through a tunnel under the Bering Strait and across northeastern Siberia to Irkutsk via Cape Dezhnev, Verkhnekolymsk, and Yakutsk (around 5000 km of railroad to build, plus over 3000 km in North America).
-The proposal was for a 90-year lease, and exclusive mineral rights for 8 mi each side of the right-of-way.
+In 1904, a syndicate of American railroad magnates proposed (through a French spokesman) a Siberian–Alaskan railroad from Cape Prince of Wales in Alaska through a tunnel under the Bering Strait and across northeastern Siberia to Irkutsk via Cape Dezhnyov, Verkhnekolymsk, and Yakutsk (around 5000 km of railroad to build, plus over 3000 km in North America).
+The proposal was for a 90-year lease and exclusive mineral rights for 8 mi on each side of the right-of-way.
 It was debated by officials and finally turned down on March 20, 1907.

 Czar Nicholas II approved the American proposal in 1905 (only as a permission, not much financing from the Czar).
 Its cost was estimated at $65 million and $300 million, including all the railroads.
-These hopes were dashed with the outbreak of the 1905 Russian Revolution followed by World War I.
+These hopes were dashed with the outbreak of the Russian Revolution of 1905, followed by World War I.

-There was a Nazi plan to create a wide-gauge railroad called the Breitspurbahn to connect the cities of Europe, India, China and ultimately North America via the Bering Strait.
+There was a Nazi plan to create a wide-gauge railroad called the Breitspurbahn to connect the cities of Europe, India, China, and ultimately North America via the Bering Strait.

 Interest was renewed during World War II with the completion in 1942–1943 of the Alaska Highway, linking the remote territory of Alaska with Canada and the continental United States.
 In 1942, the Foreign Policy Association envisioned the highway continuing to link with Nome near the Bering Strait, linked by highway to the railhead at Yakutsk, using an alternative sea-and-air ferry service across the Bering Strait.
-At the same time the road on the Russian side was extended by building the 2000 km Kolyma Highway.
+At the same time, the road on the Russian side was extended by building the 2000 km Kolyma Highway.

-In 1958, engineer Tung-Yen Lin suggested the construction of a bridge across the Bering Strait "to foster commerce and understanding between the people of the United States and the Soviet Union".
-Ten years later he organized the Inter-Continental Peace Bridge, Inc., a non-profit institution organized to further this proposal.
-At that time he made a feasibility study of a Bering Strait bridge and estimated the cost to be $1 billion for the 50 mi span.
-In 1994 he updated the cost to more than $4 billion.
+In 1958, engineer Tung-Yen Lin suggested the construction of a bridge across the Bering Strait "to foster commerce and understanding between the people of the United States and the Soviet Union."
+Ten years later, he organized the Inter-Continental Peace Bridge, Inc., a nonprofit institution organized to further this proposal.
+At that time, he made a feasibility study of a Bering Strait bridge and estimated the cost to be $1 billion for the 50 mi span.
+In 1994, he updated the cost to more than $4 billion.
 Like Gilpin, Lin envisioned the project as a symbol of international cooperation and unity, and dubbed the project the Intercontinental Peace Bridge.